 In summary of the various set point theories discussed, we can see that it’s not easy to explain how body weight changes over time, or why exactly body weight likes to stay within a certain range.
 We can, however, see that genes and environmental influences do play a very important role, and just being aware of this can help us avoid the diet trap and learn to start embracing and celebrating our uniqueness.

 It takes time and practice in order to unlearn those toxic cultural messages that we are programmed with in Western society.
-If you’re having trouble with body weight acceptance and/or your issues around dieting feel particularly challenging, consider seeking out a professional who can help you, guide you and give you the support you need.
+If you’re having trouble with body weight acceptance and/or your issues around dieting feel particularly challenging, I offer 1:1 virtual nutrition coaching services to help you, guide you and give you the support you need.
+Just click the button below to schedule a FREE 15 minute Discovery Call.

 And now I’d love to know your thoughts on the weight set point theory?
 What challenges do you think get in the way of letting go of having to be a certain weight?
 What tactics do you think could be helpful to learn to start accepting your body?
 Let me know below in the comments section.